ianarawjo/ChainForge/README.md

 # ⛓️🛠️ ChainForge
 **An open-source, extensible visual programming environment for evaluating prompts for LLMs.**

 ChainForge is a data flow programming environment for testing and evaluating prompts (and eventually, prompt chains) for LLMs.
 Our goal is to provide a basic, open-source visual programming tool that developers can use to battle-test prompts against LLM responses.

+Think of ChainForge like an exploration tool where you can 'sketch' prompt ideas and test them quickly and effectively.
+Like Jupyter Notebooks were good for early-stage exploration, ChainForge is geared towards early-stage, quick-and-dirty exploration of prompts and response quality.

 ChainForge is built on [ReactFlow](https://reactflow.dev) and is in active development.